-Hazo Tokana Tsy Mba Ala undertakes research and reforestation efforts in northern Madagascar.
+Hazo Tokana Tsy Mba Ala conducts scientific research and reforestation in northern Madagascar.

 Supporting lemur conservation through research and reforestation

 Hazo Tokana Tsy Mba Ala (HTTMA) is a recently founded association which aims to develop reforestation and forest management projects in northern Madagascar.
 The organization is registered in France but supports and facilitates actions undertaken by its sister association – which goes by the same name – in northeast Madagascar.

 Their pilot study will set up a foundation for the establishment of forest management activities in their target regions using a three-pronged approach to conserve existing forest fragments:

 - increasing ecological, zoological and botanical knowledge of the area;